LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 Russell:

-In this role, I focused more on the implementation of the combat systems in code, including the turn-based engine, combat UI, steam bar, class system, and special abilities.
+In this role, I focused more on the implementation of the combat systems in code, including the turn-based engine, combat UI, steam bar, class system, attacking, swapping and special abilities.
 The specific implementations for each of these systems are detailed as follows:

-*Turn-based Engine* - The turn-based system in this game relies on the use of a hierarchy of unit state machines, an overall combat state machine and a UI state machine to run smoothly.
+*Turn-based Engine* - The turn-based system in this game relies on the use of a hierarchy of unit state machines, an overall combat state machine and a UI state machine to run smoothly (loosely based on [xOctomanx's Unity Turn-based Tutorial Series]()).
 With the combination of these state machines, units are able to properly perform their specified actions during their turn, whether reliant on user input or enemy AI.
 The primary components involved in this process are as follows:

 - **Combat State Machine** - Found in [CombatStateMachine.cs]().
 Stores, initializes and updates combat-related information including allies and enemies in battle, the turn order queue, as well as the positions of each unit in battle.
 The state machine dictates the macroscopic flow of battle, ensuring the proper units are able to take their turns in order, perform their specified actions and that the combat instance is properly terminated depending on the amount of allies/enemies left standing in battle.

 - **Unit State Machines** - Found in [PlayerStateMachine.cs]() and [EnemyStateMachine.cs]().
-Inheriting from the abstract class [GenericUnitStateMachine](), these state machines deal more specifically with the actions each unit is able to during their turn; attacking, swapping and executing special abilities for player units and simply attacking for enemy units.
+Inheriting from the abstract class [GenericUnitStateMachine](), these state machines deal more specifically with the actions each unit is able to during their turn; attacking, swapping and executing special abilities for player units and simply attacking for enemy units (these actions were done as their respective coroutines).
 They also deal with damage calculations and unit death, ensuring that the deceased unit is properly removed from the turn order queue and that the game proceeds as normal.
 Dead units are also 'swapped' to the end of their respective formations so as to ensure soft-locking does not occur due to out-of-range issues.
 Player-specific and enemy-specific variables can also be found in their respective state machines, such as buff amount or whether an enemy has been taunted or not.
 These state machines also play the appropriate animations/sound effects when units perform an action, take damage or die.

 - **UI State Machine** - Found in [UIStateMachine.cs]().
 This state machine contains information about all the UI elements used in combat including health bars, the unit info panel, and the action and target selection panels.
 It ensures that the proper displays are shown during the correct combat phase, such as when selecting the type of action to take for the player.
 The UI state machine also takes in input from the buttons in the action and target selection panels and relays that information to the Player State Machine when executing actions.
 Furthermore, it renders stats in the unit info panel as being red/green depending on whether they have been buffed/debuffed from the base stats of the player displayed.

 - **Enemy AI** -  When performing their attacks, enemy units will more often target player units in the front of the allied formation rather than those in the back, based on the targeting engine found in [EnemyTargetingEngine.cs]().
-Originally, enemies attacked player units at random but results from our playtesting session revealed that players often felt it was unfair when some of their squishier units (i.e. the Ranger and the Healer) were decimated almost immediately during the enemy turn.
-Thus, this "fairer" AI system was formed in response to that.
+Originally, enemies attacked player units at random but results from our playtesting session revealed that players often felt it was unfair when some of their squishier units (i.e. the Ranger and the Healer) were decimated almost immediately during the enemy units' turns.
+Thus, this "fairer" AI system was formed in response to that and to further encourage strategic swapping of units.

 *Steam Bar* - The steam bar's functionality can be found in [SteamBar.cs]().
 The class specifies the state thresholds, the steam colors and music themes/transitions associated with each state of the steam bar, as well as the current steam bar state.
 Whenever the steam bar's value changes, a check is performed to see which state the steam bar is now in.
 If the steam bar's state has changed, the effects of being in the new state are applied to the player party and the combat music and appearance of the steam bar are changed appropriately.

-*Class System* - Since each class in the game was designed to store the initial starting stats of each unit, I decided that storing that information in a scriptable object script (in [ClassData.cs]()) would be the best way to do so as it is lightweight and the information for each class is meant to be read-only.
+*Class System* - Since each class in the game was designed to store the initial starting stats of each unit, I decided that storing that information in a scriptable object (in [ClassData.cs]()) would be the best way to do so as it is lightweight and the information for each class is meant to be read-only.
 I also made it so that class assets for the SO can be made directly from the editor, simply through editing the values in the inspector, thus ensuring that classes for all units can be easily created.
-Each instance of ClassData stores a class name, sprite information, base stat values for HP, ATK, DEF, AGI, and Range, as well as a field for a special ability unique to the class.
+Each instance of ClassData stores a class name, sprite information, base stat values for HP, ATK, DEF, AGI, and Range, as well as a field for the special ability unique to the class (which is also stored as a SO).

+*Basic Attack* - Implemented in [PlayerStateMachine.cs]() and [EnemyStateMachine.cs]().
+It involved using the `TakeDamage()` and `DoDamage()` methods to perform a basic max(1, ATK-DEF) calculation to that subtracts the resultant damage from a targeted unit's current HP.
+This ensured that any attack always dealt at least 1 point of damage regardless of one's ATK and target's DEF values.

+*Swapping*  - Implemented in [PlayerStateMachine.cs]() and [GenericUnitStateMachine]().
+Swapping involved switching the positions of the player unit performing the swap and the target ally via the `DoSwap()` method in GenericUnitStateMachine.
+It also swaps the relevant UI references to each unit's game objects so as to ensure functionality of the combat UI is intact. `DoSwap()` is also called when units die, regardless of whether they were a player or enemy unit, to prevent soft-locking.
+Hence, it's location in GenericUnitStateMachine.
+This action was found initially unpopular in the playtest due to a lack of utility and the random enemy targeting system; thus, I added more incentive to use it by introducing a 10% healing effect when swapping units and adjusting the enemy AI to favor attacking player units in the front.

+*Special Abilities* - In implementing special abilities into the combat, I made use of a modified version of the Command Pattern we learned in Exercise 1 that relied on an abstract class in [SpecialAbility.cs]() rather than an interface.
+Essentially, `SpecialAbility` is an abstract class that inherited from ScriptableObject and acted as a parent class for all subsequent special abilities; for its abstract methods, it contained an `Execute()` method to perform the functionality of the ability, a `SelectTargets()` method to return a list of possible targets from the 8 positions available in battle, and a `GetSteamBarChangeValue()` method that returned a value for which the ability would affect the progress of the steam bar.
+Using this `SpecialAbility` class, I was able to implement the special abilities for each player class (i.e. Snipe, Buff, Heal and Taunt).

 ## User Interface